 Make sure you watch the how-to video here:

-Cut your paper to size, ours was 12 inches by 6 inches (perfect for a toilet roll) and to make shaping easier we cut out rhomboids out of the paper like the template below.
+Cut your paper to size, ours was 12 inches by 6 inches or 30cm by 16cm (perfect for toilet-paper rolls) and to make shaping easier we cut rhomboids out of the paper like the template below.

 The easiest way to do this is to draw them on and fold the paper in half and cut with scissors.
-Feel free to use this template for your crackers, just print it out to size and you are all set.
+Feel free to use download our template for your crackers, just print it out to size and you are all set.
 The secret is to make sure your tube is just slightly smaller than the centre of the paper.
+Cut out the diamond with a craft knife.

-Tie one end of the cracker with ribbon, wool or string.
+Tie one end of the cracker with ribbon, wool or string in a bow.
 The cuts should gather up.
+You could also use curling ribbon.

-Then you can accessorise your homemade Christmas crackers as you chose.
+Then you can accessorise and have fun decorating your homemade Christmas crackers as you choose.
 We used some festive ribbon and also some small tags that we had made from air drying clay.

 I made Christmas crackers with two different papers so we could tell which ones were for the children.